City Survivability Rankings for African Restaurant

 - What tools can help me choose the right city for an African Restaurant?

-- Which US city has the best survivability for African Restaurant?
+- Which US city has the best survivability for African Restaurants?

 Summary